KathiraveluLab/Beehive/README.md

 # Beehive
 A Data Federation Approach to Analyze Behavioral Health and Complement Healthcare Practice with Community Health Metrics in Alaska

 ## Project Description

 This project aims to analyze behavioral health and complement healthcare practice with community health metrics in Alaska using a data federation approach.
 By leveraging data from various sources, we can gain insights into behavioral health patterns and improve healthcare practices in the community.

 ## Tech Stacks Used
-- Language/Framework: Flask (Python).
+- **Language/Framework**: Flask (Python)
-- Authentication: Google OAuth2.
+- **Authentication**: Google OAuth2
-- Database: MongoDB.
+- **Database**: MongoDB

 ## Setup Instructions

-If you want to run this project locally, See the [setup.md](DOCS/setup.md).
+If you want to run this project locally, see the [setup.md](DOCS/setup.md).

 ## Contributing

-If you like to contribute on our project, See the [contributing.md](DOCS/contributing.md).
+**Note**: This is the `dev` branch, which is our main development branch.
+Please make sure to create pull requests against this branch if you are contributing to ongoing development.
+For specific contribution guidelines, see the [contributing.md](DOCS/contributing.md).

 ## License

 This project is licensed under the BSD-3-Clause License.
 See the [LICENSE](LICENSE) file for more details.